 Sponsor: Eric Sundquist

 Glenbard North’s NHS students are committed to academic excellence, leadership, and community service.
-Students work to complete 40 hours of service throughout the year by participating in community service projects and assisting teachers and staff members with projects in the school.
+Students work to complete two service projects throughout the year by participating in community service projects and assisting teachers and staff members with projects in the school.
 NHS is open to seniors who apply in the second half of their Junior year.
 To apply, students need to have a minimum of a 4.3 first semester GPA in their Junior year, be a strong leader, and have recommendations from teachers.

 O.L.A.S. — ORGANIZATION OF LATINO AMERICAN STUDENTS